X-CASH-official/.github/CONTRIBUTING.md

 ### Code Contribution & Bounties 👨‍💻

 You will be able to contribute to all issues, but some of them will be associated with a bounty.
-These issues will have the `bounty` label, and will be assigned to a contributor after the project team has decided following the [bounty assignation process]().
+These issues will have the `bounty` tag, and will be assigned to a contributor after the project team has decided following the [bounty assignation process]().

-Please refer to the **[Builder's Program]()** for mor information on how to contribute to these bounties.
+Please refer to the **[Builder's Program]()** for more information on how to contribute to these bounties.

 ### Pull Requests

+> **Before creating a PR:** Make sure that your pull request is fixing and issue or is relating to a feature request listed in the repository's issues.
+If not, please create an issue to on your

 Please follow these steps to have your contribution considered by the maintainers: